How Much Is a Phone Bill per Month for One Person?

 • Insurance: While insurance can seem like a good idea, it increases the cost of your monthly phone bill even though you may never need to use it.
 Make sure to evaluate the real risks — such as how often you drop your phone or have had to repair it in the past — the costs (including deductibles) and alternatives before signing up.

-• Number of lines on a plan: Adding multiple lines to your current single-line plan may increase the total cost, but if several friends/family join a single plan, it may significantly drop the price for each individual.[6]
+• Number of lines on a plan: A phone plan for one person might work out more expensive per person than a plan with multiple lines.
+Adding multiple lines to your current single-line plan may increase the total cost, but if several friends/family join a single plan, it may significantly drop the price for each person.[6]

 • Type of device: Since newer devices tend to cost more, consider whether you really need Apple’s latest iPhone or whether your current phone meets your needs.

-How can I reduce the cost of my phone bill?
+How can I reduce the monthly cost of my phone bill?

 how to reduce your the amount of your cell phone bill